cita-bot/cita-bot/README.md

 * `email` — Email

-* `offices` — Required field for `RECOGIDA_DE_TARJETA`!
+* `offices` — Required field for `OperationType.RECOGIDA_DE_TARJETA`!
 If provided, script will try to select the specific police station or end the cycle.
-For `TOMA_HUELLAS` it attempts to select all provided offices one by one, otherwise selects a random one.
+For `OperationType.TOMA_HUELLAS` it attempts to select all provided offices one by one, otherwise selects a random one.

 **Chrome Profile Persistence**

-It should be easier to resolve captcha if you use Chorme Profile with some history, so it's better to preserve browser history between attempts.
+It should be easier to resolve captcha if you use Chrome Profile with some history, so it's better to preserve browser history between attempts.

 ```python
         # chrome_profile_path=f"{os.curdir}/chrome_profiles/",  # You can persist Chrome profile between runs, it's good for captcha :)